abrasive/shairport/README.md

 Configuring Shairport Sync
 --------
-Shairport Sync can mostly look after itself, so when you first install it, a default configuration is used which should work in almost any system with a sound card.
+Shairport Sync installs a default configuration at /etc/init.d/shairport-sync (it won't replace an existing one) which should work in almost any system with a sound card.
 If there is a problem, it will be noted in the logfile, normally `/etc/log/syslog`.
 However, to get the most out of your software and hardware, you need to adjust some of the settings.

 To understand what follows, note that settings and parameters are passed to Shairport Sync through command line arguments.
 The purpose of the init script at `/etc/init.d/shairport-sync` is to launch or terminate Shairport Sync while passing the correct arguments to it.
 You are perfectly free to remove the init script and launch and terminate Shairport Sync yourself directly; indeed it is useful when you are troubleshooting the program.
 If you do launch it directly, make sure it isn't running already!